comicrelief/lambda-wrapper/README.md

 });
 ```

-Now you can use it inside your handler functions!
+Now you can use it inside your handler functions and other dependencies!

 ```ts
 // src/Action/DoSomething.ts